-We've put together 10 common mistakes applicants make with their UCAS personal statements, so you can avoid them and make your application a success!
+To help you secure a place at university, we've put together the 10 most common mistakes so you can avoid them and make your application a success!

 Just because you have a sense of humour doesn't mean that the admissions tutor will.
 If you are a good writer and the right person reads your statement, it could help you stand out.

 But a badly written joke or one which the reader doesn't find funny could increase the chances of your application being rejected.

 Though you are talking about yourself, your statement may get very repetitive if you start every sentence with I.

 It is possible to avoid it, but this many mean you end up writing irrelevant stuff which fills up space just to get your statement to read well.

 3. Don't include all your hobbies and interests

 You are trying to apply for a particular course here, so much of the stuff you enjoy may be irrelevant and will just waste space on the form.
 Only put them down if they are actually relevant to your course, or show other skills you have.

 It's tempting to look up lots of words in thesauruses, and use them in your statement to make it sound better.